mendelics/prseval/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# pgstools
+# prseval - IN DEVELOPMENT

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of pgstools is to …
+The goal of prseval is to …

 ## Installation

-You can install the development version of pgstools like so:
+You can install the development version of prseval like so:

 ``` r
 # FILL THIS IN!
 HOW CAN PEOPLE INSTALL YOUR DEV PACKAGE?